nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_fem.rst

 .. _ug_radio_fem_nrf21540_spi_gpio:

-SPI/GPIO mode
+GPIO+SPI mode
 -------------

 The nRF21540 features an SPI interface.
 You can use it to fully control your front-end module or you can use a combination of SPI and GPIO interface.
 The SPI interface enables you, for example, to set the output power of the nRF21540.

-To use nRF21540 in SPI or mixed mode, complete the following steps:
+To use nRF21540 in GPIO+SPI mode, complete the following steps:

 1. Add the following node in the devicetree file: